Conquering Nangkartshang Peak 5121M: A High-Altitude Adventure in the Himalayas

 3G and 4G Connectivity:

-• Lower Regions: 3G and sometimes 4G services are available in lower villages such as Lukla and Namche Bazaar.
+• Lower Regions: 3G and sometimes 4G services are available in villages such as Lukla, Namche Bazaar, and Dingboche.

 • Higher Regions: As you trek higher, cellular data may drop to 2G or be unavailable entirely.